Frequently asked questions

 How do I find a reliable builder or tradespeople?

 To find a tradesperson you can rely on, it's worth asking around for recommendations.
-Check they belong to a professional association which guarantees the work of its members, for example the Master Builders Association and the Certified Builders Association of New Zealand.
+Check they belong to a professional association which guarantees the work of its members, for example the Certified Builders Association of New Zealand.
 You can find useful information about choosing tradespeople on the Consumer NZ website.

 If the work is restricted building work, you will need to find a licenced building practitioner to do it.